RolandKoenig/RolandK.AvaloniaExtensions/README.md

 ```

 Now you can call UseFluentThemeDetection from within your Program.cs.
-This method will automatically search for FluentTheme in die Application's styles
+This method will automatically search for FluentTheme in the Application's styles
 and updates the Mode property.
 ```csharp
 using RolandK.AvaloniaExtensions.FluentThemeDetection;